-Survivor pension: An eligible widow(er) receives 50% of the deceased's pension.
-If there is more than one widow, the pension is split equally.
+Survivor pension: 50% of the deceased's pension is paid to an eligible widow(er).
+If there is more than one eligible widow, the pension is split equally.

-Orphan's pension: Each eligible orphan receives 25% of the deceased's pension; 40% for each full orphan.
+Orphan's pension: 25% of the deceased's pension is paid for each eligible orphan; 40% for each full orphan.